Fly from Miami to Cuba, then transfer through the countryside to Santiago de Cuba

 Sister Teresa Vaz daycare center visit, exploring Havana Vieja, and arts and crafts visits

-This morning, enjoy an overview of the city from San Felipe Castle, the fortress built to protect Havana from sea raiders.
+Enjoy a morning at leisure today.
 Vantage Cares: Visit the Sister Teresa Vaz center, our Vantage Cares site in Cuba.
 The dedicated staff provides day care and other services to the underserved youth of Havana.
 In addition to supporting the day care center, Vantage provides uniforms for the center's thriving youth soccer program.
 Afterwards, explore Habana Vieja (Old Havana) on a walking tour that takes you among the four main squares dating from the colonial era, including the beautifully restored Plaza de Armas and the Plaza de la Catedral, with its gem of a cathedral.
 You’ll also be able to see for yourself the changes taking place in Havana, from the restoration of colonial façades to the opening of shiny new shops and restaurants.
 Cultural Discoveries: We’ll drop into a silk-screening studio, where you can meet the artists.
 Afterwards, enjoy lunch at a noted Havana paladar, a restaurant in a family home.
 We’ll also stop in Havana’s famed arts and crafts market — it’s the perfect place to pick up last-minute gifts.

 Examining Cuban healthcare, historic Colón Cemetery, and legendary Hotel Nacional tour